aljazsim/dev-environment/Templates/NPM package/Readme.md

 # NPM package template

-This template will help you getting started quickly with developing a new NuGet package with enforcing coding styles, unit tests with code coverage and instructions for deploying the package.
+This template will help you getting started quickly with developing a new NPM package with enforcing coding styles, unit tests with code coverage and instructions for deploying the package.

 | Development platform | IDE                | Framework | Programming language | Coding standards | Testing     | Code coverage |
 | -------------------- | ------------------ | --------- | -------------------- | ---------------- | ----------- | ------------- |